-With its vivid pastel stripes, the triostar stromanthe (Stromanthe sanguinea or Stromanthe thalia, also known as tricolor stromanthe) is one of the best ways to add a pop of color and dreamy tropical vibes to your space.
-These full, vibrant plants will grow two to three feet high and one to two feet across at maturity with the proper care.
+With its vivid pastel stripes, the triostar stromanthe plant (Stromanthe sanguinea or Stromanthe thalia, also known as tricolor stromanthe) is one of the best ways to add a pop of color and dreamy tropical vibes to your space.
+These full, vibrant plants can grow 2 to 3 feet high and 1 to 2 feet wide at maturity with the proper care.

-Native to the jungles of Brazil, this lush plant features elegant pointed green leaves splashed with pale green, cream, and pink on top and colored a deep pink, maroon, or magenta underneath.
+Triostar stromanthe is typically grown indoors in most regions of the United States, but it can also thrive outside in very hot, humid areas.
+Native to the jungles of Brazil, this lush plant features elegant pointed green leaves splashed with pale green, cream, and pink on top with deep pink, maroon, or magenta underneath.
 As a member of the prayer plant family along with marantas and calatheas, your triostar stromanthe will naturally fold up its leaves at night, showing off their striking pink undersides.

-A very similar plant with slightly different characteristics and less cold tolerance is Ctenanthe oppenheimiana, also called never never plant or giant bamburanta, but it’s much more rare than the triostar stromanthe.
+A very similar plant with slightly different characteristics and less cold tolerance is Ctenanthe oppenheimiana, also called the never-never plant or giant bamburanta, but it’s much rarer than the triostar stromanthe.

 Best Growing Conditions for Your Triostar Stromanthe

-Display your triostar stromanthe in a spot with bright, indirect light, such as an east-facing or north-facing window.
+Triostar stromanthe isn't the hardest plant to care for, but it is known for needing specific growing conditions to thrive.
+Display this species in a spot with bright, indirect light, such as an east-facing or north-facing window.
 This will allow your plant to thrive while maximizing its coloring.
 Triostar stromanthe plants can live with lower light, but their variegation will be less pronounced.
 Turn the plant once a week to ensure even growth, as the leaves will grow towards the light source over time.

-While these plants are cold-hardy to 40 degrees, they prefer temperatures between 65 to 80 degrees, so it’s best to place them in a warm room with no cold drafts.
+While these plants are cold-hardy to 40 degrees, they prefer temperatures between 65 and 80 degrees, so it’s best to place them in a warm room with no cold drafts.

 You can also increase the moisture in the air around your plant’s leaves with a humidifying tray.
 Fill a tray with a layer of pebbles, then add water to just below the top of the pebbles.
-Place your plant on top of the pebbles, making sure that the bottom of the pot isn’t touching the water surface.
+Place your plant on top of the pebbles, ensuring that the bottom of the pot isn’t touching the water's surface.
 Replenish the water in the tray periodically as it evaporates.

 How to Care for Your Triostar Stromanthe

-Keep your triostar stromanthe’s soil consistently moist, but not soggy.
+Care for your triostar stromanthe by maintaining proper soil conditions, fertilizing it on a consistent basis, and repotting it as needed.
+Keep the soil consistently moist, but not soggy.
 Allow the top inch of soil to dry out before watering again.
-The plant may require less water in winter than in summer, so check the soil often when you first get it home, and as the seasons change to figure out a watering rhythm that works.
+The plant may require less water in winter than in summer, so check the soil often when you first bring it home (and as the seasons change) to determine a watering rhythm that works.

 Grouping houseplants like triostar stromanthe together is a great way to increase humidity.
 The plants release moisture into the air, creating a tropical microclimate.